-- 1. Check the radiator.
+- Check the radiator.
 Clogging can cause overheating.
-Clean them out regularly with a blast of compressed air, also, check for leakage of water. - 2.
-Check the fan belt tension and adjust to proper tension. - 3.
-Even if the engine overheats and the coolant boils over, let the engine idle for a while with opening engine hood until temperature falls before shutting off the engine.
+Clean them out regularly with a blast of compressed air, also, check for leakage of water. - Check the fan belt tension and adjust to proper tension. - Even if the engine overheats and the coolant boils over, let the engine idle for a while with opening engine hood until temperature falls before shutting off the engine.

-Safety instructions for attachments when transporting suspended loads
+Safety instructions for attachments when transporting suspended load

-Swinging/wide loads and a reduced residual capacity can result in accidents
+Swinging/Wide loads and a reduced residual capacity can result in accidents